milesmcc/a17t/docs/index.md

         <p><strong>No margins</strong> &mdash; While most a17t elements have some kind of internal spacing, none have
           any external margin by default.
 This is intentional: spacing is not one-size-fits-all, so not having any makes a17t more flexible.</p>
-        <p><strong>CSS variables</strong> &mdash; Unlike libraries built using preprocessing tools like Sass, a17t
+        <p><strong>Tailwind plugin</strong> &mdash; Unlike most component libraries libraries, a17t is a Tailwind plugin
-          relies on CSS variables for customization.
-That means you can tweak it dynamically on the page without using any build tools.</p>
+          and reads important values &mdash; like colors and spacing &mdash; from your Tailwind config.
+That means installation and customization is a breeze.</p>
         <p><strong>Effortlessly responsive</strong> &mdash; All of a17t's elements are designed to look great on any
           kind of device.
 So as long as you build your layout responsively, a17t will automatically follow suit without any extra effort.</p>